 You can hear the exasperated tone in Barber's voice when discussing the male CEOs heading these corporations (95% of global CEOs are men).

-Stop trying to humanise yourself, you are a corporation with way more tentacles than an octopus.
+Stop trying to humanize yourself, you are a corporation with way more tentacles than an octopus.

-When H&M came out on top in Fashion Revolution’s transparency index this year, the Internet criticised the brand for twisting the tale to seem sustainable and ethical — while in reality, the index only reviews brands who make a turnover of $400 million USD ($550 million AUD) a year.
+When H&M came out on top in Fashion Revolution’s transparency index this year, the Internet criticized the brand for twisting the tale to seem sustainable and ethical — while in reality, the index only reviews brands who make a turnover of $400 million USD a year.

 Barber speaks on these issues as someone who has been deep in the clutches of fast fashion.
 In her book, there’s a chapter where she talks about living with her parents and not earning much money, and finding out that she’d given 10% of her paycheck that year to a single fast fashion company.
 Now on the other side of consumption, she knows how much better off she is.

 “Do it for yourself.
 Because all this consumption isn't actually good for us.
 As a person who lived that way and doesn't anymore, I can tell you [that I'm] 150% happier, I spend less money on clothing now because I never needed to buy that much clothing.
 When a person is participating in this system in a way that absolutely sustains it, [you should do] it for yourself because there's a better way to live your life.”